HiPERCAM/hipercam/docs/ultracam_checklist.rst

      seeing values of all CCDs overlapping each other.
 On the NTT, the focus tends to drift and you should monitor it all the time.

   #.
-Once you have seen to the seeing, double-check your main target for poor
+Once you have seen to the focus, double-check your main target for poor
      columns or pixels.
 Move it if need be.
 If you have to make a large move, then it is often best to stop and re-start the run.